nora-sch/Bees/README.md

 ![interface of bees game](./img/bees-game.png)

-To start game in browser with address http://localhost:3000/ - it's necessary to run the following command in terminal:
+To start game in browser with address http://localhost:3000/ - it's necessary to run the following command in terminal from the root directory:
 ```
 php -S localhost:3000
 ```